ibm-cloud-docs/hpc-slurm/updating-variables.md

             "value": "hpcc-slurm-test",
             "type": "string",
             "secure": false,
-            "description": "Prefix that is used to name the Slurm cluster and IBM Cloud resources that are provisioned to build the Slurm cluster instance.
-You cannot create more than one instance of the Slurm cluster with the same name.
+            "description": "Prefix that is used to name the {{site.data.keyword.slurm_short}} cluster and {{site.data.keyword.Bluemix_notm}} resources that are provisioned to build the {{site.data.keyword.slurm_short}} cluster instance.
+You cannot create more than one instance of the {{site.data.keyword.slurm_short}} cluster with the same name.
 Make sure that the name is unique.
 Enter a prefix name, such as my-hpcc."
           },
           {
             "name": "ssh_key_name",
             "value": "Please fill here",
             "type": "string",
             "secure": false,
-            "description":"Comma-separated list of names of the SSH key configured in your IBM Cloud account that is used to establish a connection to the Slurm master node.
+            "description":"Comma-separated list of names of the SSH key configured in your {{site.data.keyword.Bluemix_notm}} account that is used to establish a connection to the {{site.data.keyword.slurm_short}} master node.
 Ensure the SSH key is present in the same resource group and region where the cluster is being provisioned.
-If you do not have an SSH key in your IBM Cloud account, create one by using the instructions given here.
+If you do not have an SSH key in your {{site.data.keyword.Bluemix_notm}} account, create one by using the instructions given here.
 [Learn more](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys)."
           },
           {
             "name": "api_key",
             "value": "Please fill here",
             "type": "string",
             "secure": true,
-            "description": "This is the API key for IBM Cloud account in which the Slurm cluster needs to be deployed.
+            "description": "This is the API key for {{site.data.keyword.Bluemix_notm}} account in which the {{site.data.keyword.slurm_short}} cluster needs to be deployed.
 [Learn more](https://cloud.ibm.com/docs/account?topic=account-userapikey)."
           }
         ]
       }